HIGHLIGHTS-India unveils budget aimed at boosting pandemic-hit economy | Business

 * To provide 10 billion rupees ($137.01 million)to Solar Energy Corporation of India * Sitharaman says will move to end power distribution company monopolies

-* To double ship recycling capacity by 2024 * India to monetise infrastructure assets
+* To double ship recycling capacity by 2024 * India to monetizes infrastructure assets

 * To extend tax holiday on low cost housing projects for one more year TRANSPORT